bg4uvr/esp8266mws/readme.md

 ## CODE COMPILE AND FIRMWARE FLASH

 If you are familiar with Arduino, you can directly use the Arduino IDE and compile and download it with the corresponding libraries installed.OTA code has been included in the code.
 After the completion of the first burn, OTA can be directly burned later.
 For some details, please refer to the following usage method.
 If you are not familiar with Arduino, you can download the official firmware download tool of ESPRESSIF.
 The current official address of the latest version is as follows:

 https://www.espressif.com/sites/default/files/tools/flash_download_tool_v3.8.7_0.zip

 After downloading the decompression, double-click the main program file to run.
-If it is the Windows 10 operating system, a warning will pop up and select "still want to run".In the window that appears, select the Chip Type ESP8266, Work Mode "develop", then select the compiled.bin file, select your own serial port number, other Settings as shown in the following figure, and click Start to download.
+If it is the Windows 10 operating system, a warning will pop up and select "still want to run".
+In the window that appears, select "ESP8266" for "Chip Type", "develop" for "Work Mode", select the compiled .bin file, then select your own serial port number, and other options as shown in the following image, then click START to download.

 ![](pic/2.jpg)